-Monini GranFruttato olive oil is recommended for raw use; therefore, it was assumed that the entire product would be consumed during use.
+Monini DOP Umbria olive oil is recommended for raw use; therefore, it was assumed that the entire product would be consumed during use.

-End of the lifespan of the packaging and oil
+End of life of packaging and oil

-The end-of-life scenario for packaging was modelled using official statistical data from ISPRA (2023) and Eurostat

-(referring to 2022) according to the recovery, incineration and landfill disposal methods for the individual packaging materials.
-The waste disposal processes of landfill and incineration were taken from the Ecoinvent database and are specific to the packaging material; for the recycling process, only the assumed transport of 100 km with lorries with a capacity between 16 and 32 tonnes was considered.
+The end-of-life scenario for packaging was modelled using official statistical data from ISPRA (2023) and Eurostat (referring to 2022) according to the recovery, incineration landfill disposal and processes for the individual packaging materials.
+The waste disposal processes of landfill and incineration were taken from the Ecoinvent database and are specific to the packaging material; for the recycling process, only the assumed transport of 100 km with lorries with a capacity and 32 tonnes was between 16 considered.

-List of the impact categories/1
+ENVIRONMENTAL PERFORMANCE List of the impact categories/1

-The environmental performance of Monini products, as detailed below, is based on the Life Cycle Assessment (LCA) methodology and has been calculated in accordance with ISO 14040 and 14044, the International EPD® system and PCR 2010:07.
-The management and updating of environmental data concerning EPD® products are regulated by a specific procedure within the Monini Management Systems Manual.
+The environmental performance of Monini products, as indicated below, is based on the Life Cycle Assessment (LCA) methodology and was calculated in accordance with the ISO 14040 and 14044 standards, the international EPD® system and PCR 2010:07.
+The management and updating of the environmental data concerning the EPD® products are regulated by a special procedure within the Manual for the Monini management systems.